-Market Risk: The risk that affects the price of a security as a result of changes in market conditions.

 Market Value: The price at which a security is trading and could presumably be purchased or sold by willing parties.

 Master Repurchase Agreement: A written contract covering all future transactions between the parties to repurchase-reverse repurchase agreements that establish each party's rights in the transactions.
 A master agreement will often specify, among other things, the right of the buyer-lender to liquidate the underlying securities in the event of default by the seller-borrower.